rsta2/circle-docs/docs/devices/audio-devices.rst

 .. important::

-	For using the USB audio streaming support on the Raspberry Pi 1-3 and Zero it is recommended to enable the system option ``USE_USB_FIQ`` to have a more accurate USB timing.
-Unfortunately the FIQ cannot be used for other devices (e.g. the serial device) then.
-The system option ``USE_USB_SOF_INTR`` is required in any case for USB audio operation on these Raspberry Pi models (default setting).
+	The support for USB audio streaming devices is only available on the Raspberry Pi 4, 400 and Compute Module 4.

 .. note::

 	Circle currently supports only USB audio streaming devices with two PCM channels (Stereo) and 16-bit resolution for sound output.
-For input (Raspberry Pi 4 only) also Mono interfaces are supported.
+For input also Mono interfaces are supported.

 .. cpp:function:: CUSBSoundBaseDevice::CUSBSoundBaseDevice (unsigned nSampleRate = 48000, TDeviceMode DeviceMode = DeviceModeTXOnly, unsigned nDevice = 0)